deepjs/getting-started-with-deep/tutorial.md

 the argument is a jquery selector.

 Next we create the view with the **deep.View()** factory.
-A deep.View object needs minimum 2 arguments so it could print something to the browser :
+A deep.View object needs minimum 2 properties so it could print something to the browser :

-* **how** : It could be a string or a function().
+* **how** : It could be a string or a function.
 It is *HOW* you want to produce your html.
 For the first example it is a string containing the html that we want to print.
-* **where** : Where is the way and the place *WHERE* you want to put the render string comming from the how argument.
-This is where you will use your loaded jquery protocols.
+* **where** : Where is the way and the place *WHERE* you want to put the render string comming from the how property.
+This is where you will use jquery protocols.
 The basic usage is :

 protocol::argument